STM32 Hardware Selection for CRA-Scoped Connected Products

 - Plan the operational path with OTA Updates & Patching and Vulnerability Disclosure.

-- Capture supplier artifacts and your own evidence in an Audit Evidence Pack.
+- Capture supplier artifacts and your own evidence in an Secure-by-Design Evidence Pack.

 - For new security-focused STM32 designs, STM32U5, STM32L5, and often STM32H5 deserve the closest look.